AntoinePlissonneau/MolecularTranslationChallenge/AutoEncoder/README.md

 ##### Images

-The synthetic images were made with the [RDkit library](https://www.rdkit.org/docs/Cookbook.html) of python.
+The synthetic images were made with the [RDKit library](https://www.rdkit.org/docs/Cookbook.html) of python.

 Also, PyTorch follows the NCHW convention, which means the channels dimension (C) must precede the size dimensions.